escidoc/escidoc-core-admin/doc/readme.txt

 Migration of 1.1 -> 1.2
 The migration procedure first copies the folder
 ${FEDORA_HOME}/data/datastreams and backups the folder ${FEDORA_HOME}/data/objects from the current Fedora repository.
-After that all FOXML files are transformed to the requirements of 1.2.
+After that all FOXML files are transformed to the requirements of 1.2 and contain valid DC records.

     Prerequisites:
     - Ant in version 1.7.0